kayoumido/PRO_A-11/README.md

 For Laravel, place your `.env` in `infra/dev/laravel/`. **You must ask a team member to provide you with this file or find it in the Telegram group.**

+**Note:** Source code is cloned from the `develop` branch.
+If you need to use another branch, change that in `infra/dev/laravel/Dockerfile` near the `git checkout` command.

 ### Run Docker stack

 To start the containers, run the following (still in the same folder as the `docker-compose.yml`)